jupyterhub/ldapauthenticator/README.md

 #### `LDAPAuthenticator.bind_dn_template` ####

 Template used to generate the full dn for a user from the human readable username.
-This must be set to either empty `[]` or to a list of templates the users belong to.
+This must be set to a non-empty list of templates the users belong to.
 For example, if some of the users in your LDAP database have DN of the form `uid=Yuvipanda,ou=people,dc=wikimedia,dc=org` and some other users have DN like `uid=Mike,ou=developers,dc=wikimedia,dc=org` where Yuvipanda and